“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: She runs almost right into Paul’s chest as she steps out.

-“I’m glad you’re cleaned up,” he says, but the words feel as fake, hollow, and obviously forced as the bland smile that doesn’t reach his eyes.
+“I’m glad you’re cleaned up,” he says.
+The words feel as fake, hollow, and forced as the bland smile that doesn’t reach his eyes.

 Celia: “Oh!”
 Celia stumbles backward a step.
 Her heart hammers in her chest.
 “Mr. Simmons.
 Thank you for lettin’ me use your washroom.
 And for… for goin’ over everything with me.”